tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

 .. sidebar:: What is a head node?

-    A computing clusters is basically a collection of computers.
+    A computing cluster is basically a collection of computers.
 Computing clusters tend to make use of a scheduler to distribute jobs on the cluster.
     A scheduler is basically a piece of software that has an understanding of the computing resources available on the cluster.
 A user submits a job to the